Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

 \subsection{Inconsistent statements concerning data preparation}

-\cite{villarroel2025aligned} contains statements about the extent to which $V$ and its subsets were filtered to remove spurious detections and catalog objects, which are often inconsistent with each other or inconsistent with descriptions in \cite{solano2022discovering} about the preparation of the parent sets $A$ and $S$.
+Ensuring that dataset definitions are clear is essential for others to understand and replicate the reported analyses: it is impossible to build upon work that cannot be readily replicated. \cite{villarroel2025aligned} contains statements about the extent to which $V$ and its subsets were filtered to remove spurious detections and catalogue objects, which are often inconsistent with each other or inconsistent with descriptions in \cite{solano2022discovering} about the preparation of the parent sets $A$ and $S$.
 In \cite{villarroel2025aligned}, Section 2 specifies that it ``shall use carefully selected transient samples in Solano et al. (2022), which... have been matched to several modern surveys to remove variable stars, asteroids, and comets.''
 But $V$ and its subsets are nowhere defined in \cite{solano2022discovering}, which states that asteroids and variable stars were removed as part of the construction of $R$ ($N = 5,399$), only after removing star-proximate SPFs from $S$ (see Table \ref{tab_data_sets}); this leaves a remainder of $N=9,171$, which is clearly too small to be the source of $V$.
 The removal of comets is mentioned nowhere in \cite{solano2022discovering}.
 These and other inconsistent statements have made it impossible to accurately reconstruct the definitions of datasets.
+The definition of $V$ was almost completely changed in \cite{villarroel2026response} v2, which has claimed that members of $W$ were not specifically removed from $S$ as part of creating $V$.
 We have highlighted additional inconsistent remarks about the dataset $V$ and its derivatives in Appendix \ref{app_data_sources}.